La Voz (American TV series): Season 1: 2019

 The first season of La Voz (U.S) premiered on January 13, 2019 and finished on April 21, 2019.
 The original coaching panel consists of Wisin, Alejandra Guzmán, Luis Fonsi and Carlos Vives.
 Jorge Bernal, Jacqueline Bracamontes and Jéssica Cediel appeared as the hosts.
 This season featured three stages: blind audition, battle round and live shows.
+On April 21, 2019, Jeidimar Rijos was announced as the winner from Team Luis Fonsi.

 Season 2: 2020

 The second season of La Voz (U.S) on January 19, 2020, with returning coaches Wisin, Guzmán, Fonsi, and Vives as well as returning hosts Bernal and Bracamontes.
 Whereas, Nastassja Bolívar replaced Cediel as the new digital reporter.
 For the first time, the Comeback Stage was adapted giving the opportunity to unselected participants in the Blind Auditions to win a live show pass, coached by Mau y Ricky.
 The season’s finale was originally scheduled for April 26, 2020, but due to COVID-19 pandemic the Live Shows were rescheduled until further notice.
 On 16 August 2020, it announced that Sammy Colon is the winner of La Voz US winner from Team Carlos Vives.